DIPlib/diplib/src/documentation/features.md

 \subsection binary_moments_Inertia Inertia
-Moments of inertia of the binary object, the eigenvalues of the tensor computed by feature "Mu".
+Moments of inertia of the binary object, the eigenvalues of the tensor computed by feature \ref binary_moments_Mu.
 There is one value per image dimension.
 The eigenvectors are sorted largest to smallest.

 \subsection binary_moments_MajorAxes MajorAxes
-Principal axes of the binary object, the eigenvectors of the tensor computed by feature "Mu".
+Principal axes of the binary object, the eigenvectors of the tensor computed by feature \ref binary_moments_Mu.
 For an image with \f$n\f$ dimensions, there are \f$n^2\f$ values.
-The first
-\f$n\f$ values are the eigenvector associated to the largest eigenvalue, etc.
+The first \f$n\f$ values are the eigenvector associated to the largest eigenvalue, etc.

 \subsection binary_moments_DimensionsCube DimensionsCube
 Lengths of the sides of a rectangle (2D) or box (3D) with the same moments of inertia as the binary object.
-Derived from feature "Inertia".
+Derived from feature \ref binary_moments_Inertia.

 Currently defined only for 2D and 3D images.

 \subsection binary_moments_DimensionsEllipsoid DimensionsEllipsoid
 Diameters of an ellipse (2D) or ellipsoid (3D) with the same moments of inertia as the binary object.
-Derived from feature "Inertia".
+Derived from feature \ref binary_moments_Inertia.

 Currently defined only for 2D and 3D images.